Wesbest/KubernetesForEveryone/README.md

 kubern8sdemo-68fcf74b6-h8ncl   1/1       Running   0          1m
 kubern8sdemo-68fcf74b6-qddsp   1/1       Running   0          1m
 ```
 As you can see there are three pods created each running with an own name.
 What would happen if we would delete one pod?
-Change the name to one of your pods
+Use the command below and change the name of the pod to yours.

 ```bash
 kubectl delete pod kubern8sdemo-68fcf74b6-55vjr